 As science has proven the benefits of weightlifting, women all over the world have been taking note.
 In fact, the hashtag #liftlikeagirl is trending.

 Women are debunking myths about strength training and proving to society that strong is beautiful.
-The woman above is Morghan King.
+The woman in this link is Morghan King.
 She went to the 2016 Olympics on the U.S. weightlifting team and is proof that lifting weights doesn't necessarily make a woman "bulk up."

 But "bulking up" doesn't make women any less feminine.
 Take Cass Martin for example.
 She's an incredible athlete and, quite frankly, she's jacked.
 But she doesn't "look like a man," to borrow an often-used phrase.
 In fact, she's feminine and gorgeous.
 Yet Cass isn't gorgeous in spite of her muscles; she's gorgeous because of them.